Jean Segura Player Props: Marlins vs. Rockies

 Jean Segura At The Plate

-- Segura is hitting .200 with three doubles, a triple and 11 walks.
+- Segura is batting .194 with three doubles, a triple and 11 walks.

-- In 48.8% of his 41 games this season, Segura has picked up at least one hit.
-He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.